lmparppei/Beat/README.md

 If you are here just to steal some code for your own Fountain editor, note that the code is licensed under GPL (v3), so you will need to share your derivative work publicly.

 The app has been cooked up through trial and error, and might be rough around the edges, but it is -- above all -- a labour of love.
 At times, to vent my frustration, I've included quotes from my favourite poets as comments in the code.
-They include Forough Farrokhzad, Marina Tsvetayeva, Charles Bukowski and me myself.
+They include Forough Farrokhzad, Marina Tsvetayeva, Charles Bukowski and myself.
 All apologies.

 Lauri-Matti Parppei
 [**www.parppei.com**](https://www.parppei.com)